 These statistics point to a way of life we can’t support.
 We work hard across Southern Africa to preserve the precious wildlife and biomes that occur here.
 We see first-hand how plastic corrodes their way of life.
 The convenience just isn’t worth it.

 But yet, we’re all a little lazy sometimes.
-That’s why we’ve gathered these tips to reduce plastic waste while traveling that require almost no effort.
+That’s why we’ve gathered these tips to reduce plastic waste.

 - Refuse the straw